mdickin/mdickin.github.io/blog/_posts/2017-04-30-writing-weasley-clock-with-alexa.md

 Essentially, the above defines a command `FindPerson` that accepts a name and passes that in the `person` parameter.
 Next, we'll go to the Configuration page.

 Alexa takes our `FindPerson` command and passes it to a web API.
 You can host it with Amazon, or you can use any other site over HTTPS.
-For this article we're use the fantastic [Glitch](https://www.glitch.com) by Fog Creek, so we can add the URL there and click Next.
+For this article we'll use the fantastic [Glitch](https://www.glitch.com) by Fog Creek, so we can add the URL there and click Next.

 ![Configure skill]({{ site.contenturl }}alexa-configure-skill.png)